AriesApp/open-api-doc/source/index.html.md

 `POST /openapi/v2/waiverRequests/sendGroupEmail`

 *Once a waiver request has been created, you should use this API to send email requests to your customers asking them to sign the waiver.*

+*Limit: Each Account can send up to 5000 emails every 24 hours*

 <h3 id="sendGroupEmail-parameters">Parameters</h3>